hima84/Tweaks/README.md

 For support, questions, or to report issues, please open an issue on the GitHub repository or contact the developer directly.

-❤️ Thank you for using Tutorial Tweaks — use responsibly and tweak smart!
+ Thank you for using Tutorial Tweaks — use responsibly and tweak smart!❤️